RealTimeLogic/SMQ/src/arch/uip/README.txt

 Function 'SeCtx_run', found in seuip.c, is internally using the Context Manager (SeCtx.c).
 See the following link for more info on SeCtx.c. https://realtimelogic.com/ba/doc/en/C/shark/group__BareMetal.html

-You must also include function SeCtx_panic in your code as shown in the following example.
-The Context Manager calls this function if the provided stack buffer (stackbuf) is not large enough for saving the stack used by the sequential functions.
-You can trim this buffer so it's just big enough for your sequential code.
-BTW, you should try to minimize the number of variables declared on the stack in the sequential functions.

-void SeCtx_panic(SeCtx* o, U32 size)
-{
-  printf("PANIC: stack size required: %u",size);
-  for(;;); /* stop system */
-}

-It is possible to create several Context Managers (SeCtx instances) and run several parallel sequential threads, but you will have to study the code a bit to find out how this can be done.

-SeCtx_run internally calls 'mainTask', which is the entry for all socket examples.

 ------------------------
 Errors: